white Fitness icon

 Related

-The Optimal Glutes Volume - Hypertrophy Guide
+The Optimal Side Delt Volume - Hypertrophy Guide

 If we had to choose between standing, bent, and sitting calf exercises, I would definitely recommend standing or sitting ones.